The Best Viktor & Rolf Perfumes Aren't Limited to Flowerbomb

 "Readers rejoice, I, the Fowerbomb obsesser, finally got my hands on yet another Viktor and Rolf classic!" says Associate Social Media Editor Ashlyn Delaney of this bestseller, which first launched in 2005 and is still popular today.
 She continues, "This fragrance not only makes me smell like a warm, floral hug, but it also truly reminds me of my mother, as this is her signature scent.
 I remember in grade school, putting my head on my her chest and identifying the notes of amber, patchouli, and light musk.
 The best part of it all is that it lasts forever!
 I'm not kidding—three sprays on the wrist, behind the ear, and a little in the hair has you smelling good all day."

-Top Notes: Osmanthus, Bergamot, Tea
+Top Notes: Osmanthus, bergamot, tea

-Base Notes: Patchouli, Vanilla, Musk
+Base Notes: Patchouli, vanilla, musk

 For Ashlyn Delaney, Viktor & Rolf's Flowerbomb is the ultimate nostalgic fragrance.

-Top Notes: Bergamot, Coconut milk
+Top Notes: Bergamot, coconut milk

-Middle Notes: Tiger Lily, Jasmine, Freesia
+Middle Notes: Tiger lily, jasmine, freesia

-Base Notes: Benzoin, Mango
+Base Notes: Benzoin, mango

-Cons: Some reviewers find the coconut element too heavy
+What I Don't: Some reviewers find the coconut element too heavy

 Deena Campbell loves Viktor & Rolf's Flowerbomb Tiger Lily for a night out.